 - U.S. and Russian government stockpiles and disposition policies

 - The role of underfeeding and tails re-enrichment

 - Future inventory growth and disposition scenarios

 - Quantifying current "excess" inventory levels

 - Qualifying the mobility of inventories and potential for future sales/disposition

 - Assessing the impacts of the COVID-19 pandemic on inventory policies

 - Market impacts and key considerations

-The standard price for this report is US$5,000.00 payable upon receipt of invoice by check, credit card, or wire transfer.
+The standard price for the electronic copy (PDF) of the 2020 report is US$5,000.00 payable upon receipt of invoice by check, credit card, or wire transfer.

-A discounted price of US$3,000.00 is available to current UxC Market Report subscribers.
+A discounted price of US$3,500.00 is available to current UxC Market Outlook report subscribers.